fnhirwa/fantasypl/README.md

-# fpl
+# FPL

-Live analysis of Fantasy Premier League and predict best players
+Accessing the Fantasy Premier League API with Python.